 24 July – Ringwood Hall – The third of our social events this year.
 Meet at 5pm, for a guided tour with the head gardener followed by a buffet.
 Cost £14.95

 9 August – Meynell Langley Trial Gardens – Our final social event for this summer.
 Meet at 6pm, for a guided tour with the owner.
 Cost £4 per person (the cafe will be open for teas and coffees to be purchased afterwards).

 27 September – Maureen Taylor – “(Medieval &) Tudor Garden Style” – a costumed presentation.

-    18 October – Catherine James – “Derbyshire – Where Writers Walked” – her book published in August 2018.
-(Please note – this is a change of date from 25th October).
+18 October (change of date from 25th October) – Catherine James – “Derbyshire – Where Writers Walked” – her book published in August 2018.

 22 November – AGM at 7.15 pm, followed by: Graham & Judy White – “Gardening Mishaps and Disasters”.